Akkireddy8/MusicPlayer/README.md

 **Problem/Issue Addressed**<br>
 Many users struggle with finding an easy-to-use, personalized music streaming app that lets them create, manage, and share playlists, discover new music, and access their favorite tracks offline.
 Tune Stream aims to provide a simple and interactive platform for users to enjoy music seamlessly.<br>
 **Activities and Intended Purposes**<br>
-**Main Activity (Home Screen)**<br>
+**Adaptor Activity**<br>
-•	Purpose: Displays featured playlists, recently played tracks, and a search bar for easy access to music.
-Users can also see their favorite artists and albums.<br>
+•	Purpose: Manage and display specific data in a music app, such as notifications, playlists, shared playlists, and song details.<br>
-**Playlist Management Activity**<br>
+**Auth Activity**<br>
-•	Purpose: Allows users to create, edit, and delete playlists.
-Users can add songs to playlists and arrange them in their preferred order.<br>
+•	Purpose: Allows users to SignUp, Login, and Forgot Password.<br>
-**Now Playing Activity**<br>
+**Home Activity**<br>
-•	Purpose: Displays the currently playing track with options to pause, skip, or go back.
-It also shows album art, track details, and provides an option for users to rate the song.<br>
+•	Purpose: Enables users to access Home Page, edit their profile, get notifications.<br>
-**Search Activity**<br>
+**Model Activity**<br>
-•	Purpose: Enables users to search for songs, artists, and albums.
-Search results can be filtered based on various criteria like genre or popularity.<br>
+•	Purpose: The Model Activity in an app with Notification Model, Playlist Model, Song Model, and User Model handles and manages the data structure for notifications, playlists, songs, and user information. <br>
-**User Profile Activity**<br>
+**Player Activity**<br>
-•	Purpose: Allows users to manage their account, save preferences (like favorite genres), and view listening history.<br>
+•	Purpose: The Player Activity in an app with a Music Button Sheet Controller, Music View Model, Player Activity, and Player Controller manages the music playback interface, controls, and data.<br>
-**Settings Activity**<br>
+**Playlist Activity**<br>
-•	Purpose: Provides options to customize app settings such as notifications, theme preferences (light/dark mode), and data sharing settings.<br>
+•	Purpose: Allows users to add, create, share and get details of song in playlists.<br>